Updated 14th April 2022

 Insulin resistance develops when your body gets too used to high blood sugar levels and becomes less sensitive to insulin.

-There are some foods that can help you manage insulin resistance and avoid blood sugar spikes.
+Certain foods can help you manage insulin resistance and avoid blood sugar spikes.
+They include:

 • non-starchy vegetables